 Noise Sculpture: Frequently Asked Questions

 Here are some of the questions that people often ask me (along with a few observations).
-Please take a moment or two to look through them before hitting the Contact button.
+Please take a moment or two to look through them before getting in touch.
+Here are some of the questions that people often ask me (along with a few observations).
+Please take a moment or two to look through them before getting in touch.

 I've got a question about the synthesizer book.